Can I Take a Loan Against My Stock Portfolio?

 This way, your investments continue to grow while giving you access to high-value credit whenever you need it.
 Apply now and let your portfolio fund your next big move.

-A loan against shares (LAS) is a secured credit line where you pledge your listed equity shares or mutual funds to avail a loan.
-You don’t have to sell anything you simply offer your holdings as collateral and draw money as needed from an approved loan offer amount.
+A loan against shares (LAS) is a secured credit line where you pledge your listed equity shares or mutual funds to avail funds.
+Instead of selling your holdings, you simply offer them as collateral and draw money as needed from an approved loan limit.
+This allows you to maintain your long-term investments while still accessing liquidity for urgent or high-ticket expenses.
+You continue to retain ownership of your portfolio, ensuring your wealth keeps growing.

 Need access to funds without touching your savings?
 Apply for loan against shares now